Web-Ex-Machina/contao-lightbox/README.md

 Lightbox extension for Contao Open Source CMS
 ======================

-The purpose of this extensions is to allow developers and webmasters to create specific lightbox in their web projects.
+The purpose of this extension is to allow developers and webmasters to create specific lightbox in their web projects.
-In this lightbox, you can put an article, an element, a form or a module (and more in the future) !
+In this lightbox, you can put an article, an element, a form or a module and more !

 System requirements
 -------------------